taiwoyusuf/taiwoyusuf.github.io/index.md

-COBIT-Chain™ is a governance architecture research framework developed within the context of MBA research at the University of Wolverhampton, focused on operationalizing COBIT 2019 governance principles for regulated digital ecosystems.
+COBIT-Chain™ is a governance architecture research framework developed through MBA research at the University of Wolverhampton, focused on operationalizing COBIT 2019 principles into auditable governance architectures for regulated digital ecosystems.
 # **COBIT-Chain™**
 Developed as part of MBA research in governance architecture design, COBIT-Chain™ explores how enterprise governance principles can be translated into operational control systems capable of supporting accountability, audit readiness, and digital trust across complex regulated environments.
 ### *A Governance Architecture Framework for Regulated Digital Ecosystems*